-- Air pollution in Virginia has decreased by 55 percent, and the number of high-ozone days has by about 90% statewide. - 379 waterways- 21,800 acres of lakes/reservoirs, 29 square miles of estuaries, and 1,820 miles of rivers/streams-are considered "fully restored" and now meet designated uses. - Abandoned tire sites, which once numbered more than 1,300 statewide, have declined to 95. - The state's recycling rate has grown from 32 percent to 44.2 percent, saving energy and conserving landfill space. - 41,311 leaking petroleum tank sites have been cleaned. - Remedies to address hazardous waste releases have been constructed or were deemed not necessary at 93 facilities. - Less waste production, water consumption and energy use by more than 400 Virginia Environmental Excellence Program members, including manufacturers, military bases, agencies and universities who go "above and beyond" in an effort to save money and natural resources.
+- Air pollution in Virginia has decreased by more than 50 percent, and the number of high-ozone days has by about 96% statewide. - 379 waterways- 21,800 acres of lakes/reservoirs, 29 square miles of estuaries, and 1,820 miles of rivers/streams-are considered "fully restored" and now meet designated uses. - The state's recycling rate has grown from 32 percent to 42 percent, saving energy and conserving landfill space. - Since the early 1990s, more than 30,000 leaking petroleum tank sites have been cleaned. - More than 4000 acres of contaminated lands have been remediated. - The continuous and successful Chesapeake Bay restoration efforts are illustrated in increases in birds, fish, wildlife, oysters, crabs and native plants. - Less waste production, water consumption and energy use by more than 400 Virginia Environmental Excellence Program members, including manufacturers, military bases, agencies and universities who go "above and beyond" in an effort to save money and natural resources.